 NYC is in a long-term construction boom phase, with thousands of construction workers on the job in projects across the boroughs.
-But the construction industry is one of the most dangerous in the nation, with workers dealing with hazardous tools, heavy equipment, working at high elevations, and exposed to countless daily risks.
+But the construction industry is one of the most dangerous in the nation, with workers using hazardous tools, heavy equipment, working at high elevations, and being exposed daily to countless risks.

-Some of the more common injuries sustained on a job site are saw injuries, which often result in an accidental amputation, deep lacerations, along with pain, suffering, and the inability to work and earn a living.
-If you’ve suffered a construction injury as a result of a defective product, a defective part, or a lack of adequate safety procedures, you have the right to seek compensation for your injuries.
-We at Wingate, Russotti, Shapiro & Halperin, LLP, have spoken directly with multiple construction workers while handling their cases to ensure we have a detailed understanding of each job site and how an injury occurred.
-Contact us at (212) 986-7353 for a free consultation to discuss the best course of action for you after a serious work injury.
+One danger on a job site is a saw injury, which can result in an accidental amputation, deep lacerations, pain and suffering, and the inability to work or earn a living.
+If you’ve suffered this injury as the result of a defective product, a defective part, or a lack of adequate safety procedures, you have the right to seek compensation.

-There are many types of saws used in construction, including table saws, rig saws, band saws, and others.
-What all these saws have in common, however, is that they employ high-speed blades that cut through wood, metal, or other materials – including human flesh.
-If a saw is faulty, does not have the required safety features – such as blade guards – or safety precautions have not been followed, leading to a saw injury, a worker can be facing long-term disability.
-Two types of injuries can occur:
+There are many types of saws used in construction, including table saws, ring saws, bandsaws, and more.
+What all these saws have in common, however, is that they employ high-speed blades that cut through wood, metal, and other materials – including human flesh.

 Direct Blade Injuries